 - Place it on top of the vegetables and roast for 1 hour and 15 minutes or until the internal temperature reaches 73 degrees Celsius/165 degrees Fahrenheit.

 - If you have a kitchen thermometer, check the temperature by inserting the thermometer into the thickest part of the thigh.
 If you don't have a thermometer, pierce the thickest part of the thigh with a skewer, the juices should run clear.
 (Amazon affiliate link)

-- If the bird is not ready yet, return it to the oven and check again after about 5 more minutes.
-Repeat until the juices run clear or the internal temperature is reached.
+- If the baked Greek chicken is not ready yet, return it to the oven and check again after about 5 more minutes.
+Repeat until the juices run clear, or the internal temperature is reached.

 What to do with leftovers?